Share this guide:

 Finding the right car insurance for your needs can be difficult, particularly if you don't know how long you'll need it for or how long you will have access to the car you want to be insured on.
 Temporary car insurance may be a good match if you have flexible needs.
 This guide will cover the basics of temporary car insurance and what to look for when choosing a deal for you.

 What is temporary car insurance?

-Temporary car insurance provides comprehensive cover for cars over a short period, which can be as short as a few hours and as long as 24 weeks.
+Temporary car insurance provides comprehensive cover for cars over a short period, which can be as short as a few hours to one day, and as long as 24 weeks.

 How does it work?

 A short-term car insurance policy can start from the moment you've bought it, but you must have the vehicle owner's permission.

 To acquire your policy, you will have to provide a few bits of information.